levelarts-studio/cte-docs/content/imc-docs/modules/unit-5/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Collaborative Media Project
+  Animation Basics
 </div>

-This unit simulates a simplified game development pipeline through a small-team project.
-Students take on specialized roles such as concept artist, modeler, or designer and work together to integrate 2D concept art into 3D mockups.
-The project emphasizes collaboration, iteration, and presenting work-in-progress for peer and instructor feedback.
+In this unit, students are introduced to **animation principles** and how they are applied in 3D.
+They learn how to set keyframes, adjust timing, and create smooth, believable motion.
+By the end, they will create a short animation using their prop or a simple object.

 {{< callout type="info" >}}
-This is a **team-based production unit**.
-Students gain experience in game pipeline roles and practice professional collaboration by producing a small, integrated project.
+This unit emphasizes **timing, motion, and iteration**.
+By the end, students will have a looping animation sequence suitable for their portfolio.
 {{< /callout >}}

 ## Topics Covered
-- Team-based project work in a simplified game pipeline
-- Role-based responsibilities (concept art, modeling, design)
-- Integrating 2D concept art into 3D mockups
+- 12 principles of animation (focus on squash & stretch, timing, anticipation)
+- Keyframes and interpolation in Blender
+- Dope sheet and graph editor basics
+- Animating simple objects and props
+- Exporting short animation loops or playblasts
-- Iteration and presenting work-in-progress for critique
+- Critiquing and refining motion for believability

 ## Assignments
 {{< cards >}}
-  {{< card link="/imc-docs/modules/unit-5/a1" title="(A5.1) Team Formation & Role Assignment" >}}
+  {{< card link="/imc-docs/modules/unit-5/a1" title="(A5.1) Keyframe Practice (Bounce Ball)" >}}
-  {{< card link="/imc-docs/modules/unit-5/a2" title="(A5.2) Concept Art for Team Project" >}}
+  {{< card link="/imc-docs/modules/unit-5/a2" title="(A5.2) Timing & Spacing Exercise" >}}
-  {{< card link="/imc-docs/modules/unit-5/a3" title="(A5.3) 3D Mockup Integration" >}}
+  {{< card link="/imc-docs/modules/unit-5/a3" title="(A5.3) Prop Animation Test" >}}
-  {{< card link="/imc-docs/modules/unit-5/a4" title="(A5.4) Work-in-Progress Presentation" >}}
+  {{< card link="/imc-docs/modules/unit-5/a4" title="(A5.4) Looping Animation Render" >}}
-  {{< card link="/imc-docs/modules/unit-5/a5" title="(A5.5) Final Team Deliverable" >}}
+  {{< card link="/imc-docs/modules/unit-5/a5" title="(A5.5) Portfolio Upload & Reflection" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
-- Simulate a simplified game production pipeline in small teams
-- Fulfill role responsibilities (concept artist, modeler, designer)
-- Integrate 2D concept art into 3D mockups
-- Present work-in-progress for feedback and respond to critique
-- Deliver a final collaborative project that demonstrates teamwork and iteration
+- Demonstrate knowledge of keyframe animation and timing
+- Apply at least two classical animation principles in practice
+- Animate a simple prop or object with smooth motion
+- Export and render a short animation loop
+- Upload to portfolio with reflection on animation process

 **Materials**
-- Classroom computers with Blender, Krita, and Canva
-- Team project documentation (shared folders, naming conventions)
-- Sketches, references, and digital collaboration tools
+- Blender installed on classroom computers
+- Student’s modeled prop from Unit 4
+- Notebook or digital journal for planning and notes

 **Assessment**
-Students are assessed on their contribution to the team project, quality of deliverables, collaboration skills, and ability to incorporate feedback.
-Both individual and group performance are considered.
+Students are assessed on their ability to animate an object or prop with clear timing, smooth interpolation, and evidence of classical principles (e.g., squash & stretch, anticipation).
+Final render and reflection must be posted to portfolio.

 **Activities**
-Students are assigned roles within teams and begin by creating concept art.
-These assets are then translated into simple 3D mockups.
-Teams meet checkpoints with work-in-progress presentations and refine based on feedback.
-The unit concludes with a final team deliverable that reflects collaborative effort.
+Students complete guided exercises starting with a bouncing ball, then progress to animating their prop or a similar object.
+They refine motion using the graph editor, critique in class, and export a final looping render.

 ## Education Standards

-The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**.
+The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **2.1** — Communicate information and ideas respectfully in professional settings.
-- **3.3** — Understand the importance of professional networking.
+- **1.4** — Apply principles of art, design, and composition to creative works
+- **2.2** — Use industry-appropriate terminology when presenting work
+- **10.3** — Visualize ideas using storyboarding and iterative methods
-- **5.2** — Solve creative challenges, accept critique, and apply feedback.
+- **10.5** — Refine work through multiple drafts and apply feedback
-- **7.1** — Identify responsibilities and behaviors of successful leaders.
-- **7.2** — Work collaboratively and follow through as a team member.
-- **9.1** — Collaborate with a team to realize and finalize a project.
+- **17.4** — Apply principles of animation to objects and characters
-- **16.2** — Understand roles and responsibilities in a production team.